pancracium/notepad/README.md

 ### Text widget

 Pretty easy to use, just write and text will appear.
 You're literally dumb if you can't use this.

+## How to convert to an .exe

+- Download the code as a zip file and unzip it to a folder

+- Open that folder with the terminal

+- Run this command:
+` pip install pyinstaller `

+- And lastly, run this one:
+` pyinstaller --onedir --noconsole --noconfirm --name "Notepad" --icon "images/icon.ico" --add-data "images/\*;images" --add-data "info/\*;info" --add-data "test.txt;." main.py `

+- Open the dist folder and run the app.